YichengDuan/YichengDuan.github.io/_pages/about.md

 My research interests center on building intelligent systems that can see, communicate, and act — especially humanoid agents capable of navigating, reasoning, and planning in complex environments, i.e. **"Humanoid + world knowledge reasoning"**.
 My research focuses on *Vision-Language-Action models* and *Embodied AI*.
 I also have experience in *machine learning*, *vision-language navigation*, *VLM*, and *LLM*.
 Recently, my work has focused on robotics data unification, action representation, and benchmarking.

 Previously, as an algorithm engineer at [ZHIPU.AI](https://z.ai), I designed statistical and machine learning models, optimized large-scale data systems, contributed to the development of early-stage LLM agents, and enhanced backend performance.
+Inventor of 7+ patents.

 One click [CV here](/assets/pdf/YichengDuan_CV.pdf){:target="_blank"}.